chekri/Elastica_with_Lever/README.md

 - Bifurcation diagrams

 - Equilibrium configurations

-In many examples, auto scripts for performing the continuation in both forward and backward directions are provided.
+In many provided examples, auto scripts for performing the continuation in both forward and backward directions are provided.
 As a result, we obtain two solution files with extensions "_a" and "_b".

 ## Auto-07p files